vadis-project/vadis_summarization_api/README.md

 You can start by copying this by `cp ./sample.env ./.env`.
 You can set `AUTH_KEY` to any string.

-For `LANGUAGE`, pick one of en, ja, zh, it or de, to change the language for summaries.
+For `LANGUAGE`, pick one of en or de to change the language for summaries.
-Note that input documents need to be in English in any settings.
-Ff you set `LANGUAGE="de"`, this API will return you summaries in German for the English inputs.
+If you set `LANGUAGE="de"`, this API will return you summaries in German even for the English inputs.

 ## Run